 How To Plan a Trip to Chania, Greece

-Planning a trip to Chania, Crete is a big task, as there are so many travel details to consider – but we are making it as easy as possible.
+Planning a trip to Chania, Crete can be a big task.
+There are many details to consider – but we are making it as easy as possible.

-Our list of Things To Do Chania, Crete highlights what to see and do when visiting Chania – plus, we share our list of the best Chania restaurants.
-Additionally, we provide advice for how to plan a Chania trip – including tips for how to get there, how to get around, where to stay and what to pack.
+Our list of Things To Do Chania highlights all the top places to see.
+Plus, we share our suggested Chania restaurants.
+Additionally, we provide advice for how to get there, get around, where to stay and what to pack.

-Travelers also visiting other Greece destinations can use our guides:
+Travelers also visiting other Greece destinations can use these guides.

 If you’re visiting Europe from abroad you can also find our general European travel tips in our guide to Planning a European Vacation.

-As you begin making your plans for your trip to Greece, staying organized is essential.
-We recommend using a travel planner – like our Travel Planning Printables – in order to stay on top of all the details!
+As you begin making your plans for Greece, staying organized is essential.
+We recommend using our Travel Planning Printables in order to stay on top of all the details!

 BEST THINGS TO DO CHANIA, GREECE

-Now that we have covered the basics, it is time to dive into our huge list of the Best Things To Do in Chania, Crete.
-Because there are so many attractions in the city and nearby, we have segmented our list into categories: Old Town Sightseeing, More Chania Things To Do, Beaches in Chania, Attractions near Chania, and Day Trips/Boat Trips from Chania.
+Because there are so many attractions in the city and nearby, we have segmented our list into categories.
+Old Town Sightseeing, More Things To Do, Beaches, Attractions Near Chania, and Day Trips/Boat Trips

 OLD TOWN CHANIA, CRETE SIGHTSEEING

-#1 Peruse the Local Goods at the Old Chania Market
+#1 Peruse Local Goods at the Old Chania Market

 Shopping at the Old Municipal Market of Chania is highly touted as one of the fun things to do in Crete, Greece.
 The market building dates to the early 1900s (but was under renovation during our visit).

-Individual shops sell everything from local spices to souvenirs – and it’s a fabulous place to see what produce is grown locally on the island.
+Individual shops sell everything from local spices to souvenirs.
+It’s a fabulous place to see what produce is grown locally on the island.

 #2 Shop for Leather Goods on Skridlof Street

-Skridlof Street – nicknamed Leather Street – is a narrow, pedestrian lane lined with shops selling leather bags, shoes, belts and wallets.
+Skridlof Street – nicknamed Leather Street – is a narrow lane lined with shops selling leather bags, shoes, belts and wallets.
 Some vendors also sell handmade goods, making Skridlof St. a good place to pick up unique souvenirs in Chania.

 #3 Stroll Chalidon Street

-Chalidon Street is a main thoroughfare through the Chania Old Town that connects 1866 Square to the Old Venetian Port.
-Many top Chania sights are located along Chalidon, as well as cafes, stores and ice cream shops (Delizia Gelato Italiano is our favorite!).
+Chalidon Street is a main thoroughfare through the Chania Old Town and connects 1866 Square to the Old Venetian Port.
+Many top Chania sights are located along Chalidon, as well as cafes, stores and ice cream shops.
+Delizia Gelato Italiano is our favorite!

-#4 Visit the Presentation of the Virgin Mary Metropolitan Church
+#4 Visit the Presentation of the Virgin Mary Church

 Located on Chalidon Street – but set back on the spacious Platia Athinagora Square – is the Presentation of the Virgin Mary Cathedral (also called Trimartiri).
 The beautiful Greek Orthodox church is well worth a visit to see the unusually bright interior and glittering icons.

-The first church to stand on the site was built in the 11th century – but under Ottoman rule in the 17th century, the site of the old church was transformed into a soap factory.
-One-hundred years later, when the Chania Christian community requested a new church, the site was cleared for the cathedral that stands today.
+The first church to stand here was built in the 11th century.
+However, under Ottoman rule in the 17th century, the site was transformed into a soap factory.
+One-hundred years later, when the Chania Christian community requested a new church, the area was cleared for the cathedral that stands today.

 #5 Squeeze Down the Alley to the Catholic Cathedral